drobilla/linenoise/README.md

 ------------

 Comlin requires a reasonably modern POSIX system with a C99 or newer compiler.
-It works on terminals that support the following common VT-100 escape sequences:
+It works on terminals that support the following characters and VT-100 escape
+sequences:

+* ASCII `CR` (Carriage Return): `0x0D`
+  * Move the cursor to the start of the current line.
 * `EL` (Erase Line): `ESC [ n K`
   * If `n` is 0 or missing, clear from cursor to end of line.
   * If `n` is 1, clear from beginning of line to cursor.